tiesselune/reindeer-rs/Readme.md

 `sled_entity` has three types of relations :

  - `sibling` : An entity that has the same key in another tree (one to one relation)
- - `parent-child` : An entity which key is composed of its parent's key and a `u32` (as a two-element tuple) (one to many relation)
+ - `parent-child` : An entity which key is composed of its parent's key and a `u32` (as a two-element tuple) for quick searching one to many relations
-    - Child entities cannot live without a parent entity
-    - Deleting the parent entity will delete child entities automatically
  - `free-relation` you freely connect two instances of two separate Entities together.
-The relationship must be broken to be able to remove any of the two.
 This can be used to achieve many to many relationships, but is less efficient than sibling and parent-child relationships in regard to querying the database.

 ### Sibling relationships